-The N1 and N2 Properties are located approximately 100 kilometres south of the Company's flagship Detour Trend Project, and approximately 25 kilometres south of Mattagami, Quebec.
-Both N1 and N2 Properties occur along the regional scale Casa-Berardi fault corridor which is known to host significant gold mineralization on a number of nearby properties, including the Vezza gold deposit which the N1 and N2 Properties flank to the west and east respectively.
+The N2 Property is located approximately 100 kilometres south of the Company's Detour Trend Project, and approximately 25 kilometres south of Mattagami, Quebec.
+The N2 Property occurs along the regional scale Casa-Berardi fault corridor which is known to host significant gold mineralization on a number of nearby properties, including the Vezza gold mine which the N2 property flanks to the east.

 On February 2, 2015, the Company agreed to option its N1 and N2 Properties to a Vancouver based and TSXV-listed company, Wealth Minerals Ltd. ("Wealth").
 Under the terms of the Option/Joint Venture Agreement, Wealth was given two options to earn up to a 70% interest in the properties.
-Wealth issued 1,000,000 common shares to the Company on February 25, 2015.
+Wealth issued 1,000,000 common shares to the Company on February 26, 2015, 317,000 of which were sold by the Company during 2015.

-Wealth failed to meet its Year 1 obligations under the Option/Joint Venture Agreement and the Agreement was terminated effective February 25, 2016.
-The Company and Wealth entered into a Termination Agreement dated February 25, 2016 under which Wealth will pay to the Company a sum of \$400,000 in cash or common shares of Wealth, at Wealth's option, in three payments.
-The Company received \$133,333 in cash on April 1 and an equivalent value of \$133,333 in shares on July 1.
-The final payment of \$133,334 is due October 1, 2016).
-Wealth is also responsible for making any payments required to maintain the two properties in good standing which come due prior to August 25, 2016.
+Wealth failed to meet its Year 1 obligations under the Option/Joint Venture Agreement and the Agreement was terminated effective February 25, 2016 and the Company and Wealth entered into a Termination Agreement under which Wealth paid the Company a sum of \$266,667 in cash and 148,477 common shares of Wealth, an equivalent of \$133,333.
 Wealth retains no interest in the Properties.

-During the six months ended June 30, 2016 the Company sold the remaining 683,000 shares of the 1 million Wealth shares for an average price of \$0.29 per share for gross proceeds of \$198,591.
+During 2016 the Company sold its remaining 683,000 shares of the original one million Wealth shares for gross proceeds of \$198,591 and the Company also sold 106,700 of the Wealth shares it received under the Termination Agreement for gross proceeds of \$125,194.

-The Company is currently seeking a joint venture partner to advance the N1 and N2 Properties.
+During the nine months ended September 30, 2017, the Company sold the remaining 41,777 Wealth shares for gross proceeds of \$51,263.

+The Company is currently compiling historic information from the property and may initiate exploration activities on the property in 2018 for the first time since its acquisition.